It depends whether the person staying is a guest or a sub-tenant. It is all about what rights you are seeking to give that person.

 Having guests stay over is part of your right to quiet enjoyment and exclusive possession of the property under standard residential tenancy terms 52 and 53.
 However, under clause 53, your right to exclusive possession can be limited if you agree in writing to limit it.
-Even so, the Tribunal has indicated that if your lease limits the total number of residents, this restriction may need to be endorsed by the tribunal to be enforceable.
+Even so, the Tribunal has indicated that if your lease limits the total number of residents, this restriction may need to be endorsed by the tribunal to be enforceable, particularly if it is affecting other rights and even perhaps discriminating against you.
 See our FAQ: Extra terms and standard leases – what terms are enforceable?

 Your right to quiet enjoyment should also include a right to live with your spouse, de facto, or close family member.
+This includes children and having a baby.
 Your right to privacy means that you shouldn’t have to tell your landlord or agent every time you start a new relationship or someone stays over.
 If you are having a guest to stay, there is no requirement to tell the landlord or agent, or ask for permission.

 When does a guest become a sub-tenant?